srobo/j5/docs/hardware/srobo/mbv4.rst

 The value of a motor can be set by sending the appropriate command, and then a second byte as follows:

+The argument byte is a standard 8-bit signed number, where a few values are reserved for the special cases of no-op, coast and brake.

 +---------------+-------------------------------------------------------------+
 | Decimal Value | Purpose                                                     |
 +===============+=============================================================+